gabriellelittle1/MGJ/README.md

   4. PDFReaderTool reads the papers, and finds subtopics.
   5. TopicPickerTool allows user to choose which topics to have lessons on.
   6. NotionTool creates folder called "Learning Plans" with a page for each topic and populating it (while using a secondary LLM to check if output is accurate).
   7. YouTubeTool optionally adds links to 3 videos on the subtopics (on each page).
+  8. RecReadTool optionally adds resources on the subtopics (recommended text books, wikipedia pages)
+  9. QuizTool creates subpages for each topic page consisting of a curated quiz + answers

 ## API Instructions
 _.env.example in repo_